Things to Do | Visit Chiba | Latest update:2023/06/12

-In the minds of many, Makuhari Messe often conjures up images of stadium acts; having played host to legendary performances by acts like Guns n Roses and Baby Metal.
-Japanese business professionals, however, would think of it, foremost, as a first-rate convention center, and the site of world-class MICE events.
+In the minds of many, Makuhari Messe often conjures up images of stadium acts; having played host to performances to many of the world’s top musicians.
+Japanese business professionals, however, would think of it foremost as a first-rate convention center, and the site of world-class MICE (Meetings, Incentives, Conventions and Exhibitions) events.
 In 2021, it proudly prepares to play host to the Olympic and Paralympic Games Tokyo 2020.
-Thirty minutes from Narita Airport, forty minutes from Haneda Airport, and thirty minutes from Tokyo Station, by its location alone, Makuhari Messe stands out as the ideal venue for all manner of large-scale gatherings; especially out of convenience for those arriving from overseas.
+Thirty minutes from Narita Airport, forty minutes from Haneda Airport, and thirty minutes from Tokyo Station, by its location alone, Makuhari Messe stands out as the ideal venue for all manner of large-scale gatherings, especially for events hosting guests from overseas.

-Starting in 1983, Chiba prefecture started the “New Industrial Triangle Initiative” as a coalition between the areas of Narita, Kazusa, and Makuhari – which formed a triangle geographically – to stimulate sustainable economic growth in the region.
-In October 1989, Makuhari Messe was launched and – as a result – Makuhari New City was born; as an international convention city, both in name and in reality.
+Starting in 1983, the “New Industrial Triangle Initiative” was established in Chiba Prefecture as a coalition between the areas of Narita, Kazusa, and Makuhari – when connected together they form a geographic triangle – to stimulate sustainable economic growth in the region.
+In October 1989, Makuhari Messe was launched and, as a result, Makuhari New City was born as an international convention city, both in name and in reality.

-For those seeking the increasingly popular “deep experiences”, the prefecture of Chiba also provides a pleasing array.
-The Chiba Urban Monorail holds the Guinness World Record for “The World’s Longest Suspension Railway,” and cars may be booked to host a welcome reception for MICE events.
+The prefecture of Chiba has plenty to offer for all types of travelers, including those who seek out deeper, more authentic tourist experiences.
+The Chiba Urban Monorail holds the Guinness World Record for “The World’s Longest Suspension Railway,” and monorail cars may even be booked to host a welcome reception for MICE events.
 Additional party favors like shamisen (Japanese “lute”) players, and local catering, may also be arranged by the Chiba Convention Bureau.
-In addition to all this, Boso no Mura – an experience-based museum near Narita International Airport – reproduces a typical local village of the Edo Period (1603 – 1867).
-And, Hiyodorizaka even compares to the Arashiyama Bamboo forest in Kyoto, without the extra travel.
+Another unique facility in Chiba is Boso no Mura, an experience-based museum near Narita International Airport which reproduces a typical local village of the Edo Period (1603 – 1867).

 2-1 Nakase, Mihama Ward, Chiba City

-(A 5-minute walk from JR Keiyo Line, Kaihin Makuhari Station / 17 minutes by bus from JR Sobu Line or Keisei Line, Makuhari Hongo Station / 40 minutes by Highway Bus from Narita Airport)
+(A 5-minute walk from Kaihin Makuhari Station on the JR Keiyo Line / 17 minutes by bus from Makuhari Hongo Station on the JR Sobu Line or Keisei Line / 40 minutes by highway bus from Narita Airport)